andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 ![3D-printed Helmholtz resonator prototypes]({{ "/assets/images/2026-02-10-Soundproof-Sleep-Capsule/3d-printed-helmholtz-resonators.jpg" | absolute_url }})

 Holding the first print felt like a victory.
 Then I did the math.
 To cover a capsule, I'd need hundreds.
 Filament cost and print time ballooned into months.
 I never tested a single one.
-The prototype now holds spent batteries on my shelf — a monument to parametric CAD, if nothing else.
+The prototype now holds spent batteries on my shelf.

 ## The Last Paper

-Then I found [a paper by Krasikova et al. (2023)](https://arxiv.org/abs/2307.15216) that captured my imagination.
-The authors used plastic plumbing tubes with cleverly cut holes to create paired Helmholtz resonators, and reported attenuation across a broad range.
-Most metamaterials target narrow bands (like a specific engine frequency), but my goal was broad attenuation.
-This paper promised exactly that — and claimed it didn't even require a hermetic seal.
+Then I found [a paper by Krasikova et al. (2023)](https://arxiv.org/abs/2307.15216).
+The authors used plastic plumbing tubes with cut holes to create paired Helmholtz resonators and reported attenuation across a broad range.
+Most metamaterials target narrow bands, such as a specific engine frequency; this design covered a broader range and did not even require a hermetic seal.
+Hurray!

 I emailed the author with clarifying questions (she replied!).
 Plastic tubes were light, cheap, and targeted the needed frequency range.
-For the first time in months, I fell asleep with peaceful visions of the completed project.
+For the first time in months, the project looked buildable again.

 After three months and six emails, I was ready to build.
 I opened a spreadsheet to finalize the Bill of Materials.

 Each resonator tube needed a specific length to target a particular frequency.
 To cover a bed-sized enclosure — say, 5 meters of perimeter and 1 meter tall — I'd need six resonators per block, eight blocks per meter of wall.
-The sum at the bottom of the column stared back at me: **250&nbsp;meters of PVC**.
+The total was **250&nbsp;meters of PVC**.

 ![250 m of PVC pipes]({{ "/assets/images/2026-02-10-Soundproof-Sleep-Capsule/250-m-of-pvc.jpg" | absolute_url }})

-I'd optimized for "lightweight" while ignoring "how much."
-The resulting structure would still weigh over 500&nbsp;kg, but now it would be made of thousands of glued tubes instead of simple plywood.
-I'd spent months on acoustic metamaterials only to arrive back at the same brute-force truth: mass laws are non‑negotiable.
+I'd optimized for the weight of each part without adding up the whole structure.
+It would still weigh over 500&nbsp;kg, only now it would require thousands of glued tubes instead of simple plywood.
+The metamaterial design had not solved the mass problem; it had made the build more complicated.

 I closed the spreadsheet and, for the first time, didn't open another paper.

 ## The Door Slammed at 2&nbsp;a.m.

-When a recurring problem disappears without you changing anything, you don't relax — you brace for its return.

 My sleep improved, though I never isolated the variable.
 Recently a door slammed at 2&nbsp;a.m.
 I noticed.
 I rolled over.
 A year earlier, I would have stayed awake, jaw clenched.

 Maybe Finland's lower ambient stress finally settled into my nervous system[^relocation].
-Or maybe the act of building — even building things that failed — gave back what I'd actually lost.
-Not quiet, but *agency*.
+The project may have helped too: after months of measuring and building, the noise felt less mysterious and less beyond my control.

 I disassembled the cube, reclaimed the plywood, and reused the CAD skills on my [next hobby project]({% post_url 2025-06-22-DIY-Door-Fan-to-Fix-My-Groggy-Mornings %}).
 In total I spent under 1,000&nbsp;euros — about 300 on the engineer, the rest on materials and tools — and a solid month of full-time effort.
-None of it produced silence.
-All of it mattered.

-Sound leaves no evidence.
-But the sawdust did.

 ---